The Next Generation of Workplace Giving

 As promised, let’s take a moment to go through just how efficient and effective workplace giving is, and how this type of fundraising benefits each stakeholder of social change at work – employees, charities, and employers.

 Employee donors: Workplace giving is easy and convenient – any worker with access to the internet can participate.
 The charities they choose from are pre-vetted and donations are tax-deductible.
 Plus, they can give more over time.
-We know that one of the biggest obstacles to giving is affordability, with about one in eight Americans surveyed in Thrivent Financial's Money Mindset Report saying it’s because they “can’t give enough to make a difference.”
+We know that one of the biggest obstacles to giving is affordability, with two-thirds of donors wishing they could give more to charity, according to Fidelity Investments.
 With workplace giving, a little is deducted from paychecks all year long which means donors don't feel the impact all at once and can make a more generous gift overall.
 And if you ask any charity, every donation, no matter the amount, helps.

 Charities: Workplace giving is one of the best fundraising options for charities.
 Instead of having to manage hundreds of appeals and fundraising drives and events, workplace giving programs bring all employees together into a single, coordinated appeal, which significantly decreases the administrative burden on charities.
 And, charities receive one check quarterly for multiple donations, which again, reduces their administrative requirements.
 Best of all, donations are unrestricted, so charities can use funds in areas where they are needed most.
 They can count on these donations all year long and plan accordingly to sustain their programs, services, and day-to-day operations throughout the year.